LingxiDiagBench: A Multi-Agent Framework for Benchmarking LLMs in Chinese Psychiatric Consultation and Diagnosis: Discussion and Conclusion

+\XSH{To validate the LLM-as-a-Judge evaluation, we provide a systematic comparison between LLM-as-Judge evaluations and licensed psychiatrist annotations, where 3-model AI ensemble (Gemma-3-27B, GPT-OSS-20B, and Qwen3-30B) and two independent licensed psychiatrists rate on 64 matched dialogue samples.
+Human ratings confirm that LingxiDiag-Patient significantly outperforms MDD-5K Patient across all six Patient dimensions (Mann--Whitney $U$ = 631.0, $p$ < 0.001, effect size $r$ = 0.547).
+For doctor agent evaluation, it demonstrates near-perfect concordance on strategy ranking: Kendall W = 0.90 and Spearman $\rho$ = 0.80 for Doctor Agent version ordering, with 83.3\% pairwise direction agreement under Mann-Whitney U tests (p-value<0.001).
+Full protocol and results are reported in Appendix~\ref{app:human_eval}.}

 In the dynamic consultation evaluation, the LLM-as-a-Judge scores for dialogue quality exhibit an overall positive correlation with model scale, and proprietary models generally outperform open-source alternatives.
 However, the correlation between LLM dialogue quality scores and classification task performance is moderate (r = 0.43), suggesting that high-quality consultation behavior does not automatically translate to accurate diagnostic outcomes.
 This decoupling indicates substantial room for improvement in current models' diagnostic reasoning capabilities, even when their consultation conduct appears clinically appropriate.
-Besides, integrated optimization of both consultation behavior and diagnostic decision-making, rather than relying solely on model scale, represents an important direction for advancing AI-assisted psychiatric diagnosis.
+Besides, integrated optimization of both consultation behavior and diagnostic decision-making, rather than relying solely on model scale, represents an important direction for advancing AI-assisted psychiatric diagnosis. \XSH{Regarding computational efficiency, the multi-phase consultation design necessarily involves multiple LLM calls per session, reflecting the inherent complexity of structured clinical interviews rather than unnecessary overhead.
+The framework provides several scaling mechanisms: the Doctor Agent under evaluation can be any model — including smaller or quantized variants — without framework modification; parallel API calls are natively supported to increase throughput; the Free-form strategy offers a lightweight single-prompt alternative suitable for rapid iterative testing; and the modular design allows individual components (e.g., static diagnosis only) to be evaluated independently without running the full dynamic pipeline.}